mathLab/pi-BEM/README.md

 ### deal.II Installation procedure
 Follow the detailed [instruction](https://www.dealii.org/developer/readme.html) to install deal with METIS and Trilinos wrappers.
-We highlight that in order to fully exploit $\pi$-BEM you need to properly install the following additional packages: MPI, TBB, METIS, TRILINOS ans OPENCASCADE.
+We highlight that in order to fully exploit pi-BEM you need to properly install the following additional packages: MPI, TBB, METIS, TRILINOS ans OPENCASCADE.
 For more detailed instruction you can look to the the deal.ii install procedures.
 In the following we provide an example of the installation of all the proper packages.

 ### OpenCASCADE Installation procedure